Bear |

 Tory’s Whiskey on sale in some of the major Liquor outlets here in

-That leads to an interesting experience I had upon
+That leads to an interesting experience I had

 Shift Work- The constant rotation of the Trick through the 24 hour work day was another interesting experience.
 Working 6 day shifts-2 days off- then 6 Swing Shifts-2 days off and then 6 Midnight Shifts and (we called it) a 4 day break kept us hopping.
 That shift rotation, plus having to relate much of what we were doing to GMT or Zulu Time really did a lot to disorient us from the regular day-worker on the Post.
 I looked forward to the long break between the Midnight Shift and Day Shift work periods.

-Food- The late night meal served to
+Food- The late night meal

-couple of the
+have a couple of the

 We often ate at small restaurants in